shakilmith/documentaion/blog/spring-boot/spring-boot-dynamic-pages/index.md

 }
 ```

-Here, to make our entity class as persistent object, we annotated it by @Entity annotation.
+Here, to make our entity class as persistent object, we annotated it by ***@Entity*** annotation.
 Now, the Person class will treat like a database table and all the properties in it will be the column name of this table.

-Note: It is required that, every entity class must have an primary key and it must be annotated by @Id annotation.
+**Note:** It is required that, every entity class must have a primary key and it must be annotated by ***@Id*** annotation.

 5. Create PersonRepository.java interface in the repository package.

-PersonRepository.java
+**PersonRepository.java**

 ```
 package com.company.repository;